crying in front of your therapist.

 You're mid-sentence when it happens.
 Your voice catches.
 Your eyes fill.
 And before the tears even fall, you're already apologizing.

-What if I told you that moment — the one you're trying to manage and minimize and apologize your way out of — is one of the most important things that can happen in a therapy room?
+What if that moment, the one you're trying to manage and minimize and apologize your way out of, is one of the most important things that can happen in a therapy room?

 Where did you learn that?